29 July 2020

 Obviously, it’s worth pointing out that not all insurers offer a donation of that size (or at all).
 If your insurer doesn’t participate directly with easyfundraising, you can still generate a donation from a comparison website instead.
 As an example, ‘GoCompare’ offer a donation of up to £15 for policies purchased through their website (other comparison websites are also available and as a diocese we are not endorsing any specific provider).

 It is also useful to install the donation reminder tool from easyfundraising so that when you’re browsing online, a small notification appears when you visit a retailer’s website which offers a donation.
 Simply click the button in the reminder and you’ll be eligible for any donation generated when you place an order.

 Take a look at our webpage on Online Fundraising and Donations to find out more.

 An Important Update on GASDS (Gift Aid Small Donations Scheme)

-Following many enquiries from parishes around the country regarding the impact on income resulting from not being able to collect cash and contactless gifts during the lockdown, HMRC have now confirmed that where churches normally make use of the Gift Aid Small Donation Scheme (GASDS) in relation to small gifts given in weekly envelopes, they are happy to accept gift aid claims for separate weekly envelopes containing £30 or less given when Church buildings re-open or multiple gifts given in one envelope with a declaration stating how much was donated each week and the relevant dates.
+Following many enquiries from parishes around the country regarding the impact on income resulting from not being able to collect cash and contactless gifts during the lockdown, HMRC has now confirmed that, where churches normally make use of the Gift Aid Small Donation Scheme (GASDS) in relation to small gifts given in weekly envelopes, it is happy to accept Gift Aid claims for separate weekly envelopes containing £30 or less given when Church buildings re-open or multiple gifts given in one envelope with a declaration stating how much was donated each week and the relevant dates.